mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 # OSM Geofabrik Universal QML Style
 A universal QML style set for OSM Geofabrik Shapefile extracts for use in QGIS

-*Comming Soon*

-Current Version: v0.1
+Current Version: v0.1 (still far from beeing completed but usable)

 # What it is
 This is a style set for QGIS in .qml format for osm extracts in shapefile format from geofabrik.de.